siweli/fridge-reminder-pi/final build/README.md

-# run the fridge_reminder.py file on a (preferably touchs creen) device
+# run the fridge_reminder.py file on a (preferably touch screen) device